ankitects/anki-manual/src/studying.md

 Anki additionally adds a small amount of random variation ("fuzz") to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
-From 2.1.45+, this variation is reflected on the answer buttons. applied when answering, as in previous versions.
+In the v3 scheduler, this variation is reflected on the answer buttons. applied when answering, as in previous versions.